lstamaria/lstamaria.github.io/_posts/2017-09-23-a-mind-for-numbers.md

 9. Keep a planner-journal to easily track your goals and observe what does and doesn't work.
 10. Memory palace technique strengthens visual memory system.
 11. Stories are silly memory tricks that build retention.
+12. Learn to let go of focused thinking and use diffuse thinking to your advantage.